 - If these signs are obvious then it may be a good idea to seek professional help.

 Grief support groups can be very helpful.
 Many times when you are in the middle of your grief, you may feel that the world has moved on.
 Support groups provide you with a safe place to talk about your loss and experience your feelings with others who are also experiencing similar feelings.

 Apart from offering our own bereavement support, we can help you find other support services in your local community.

-How important is a permanent memorial to coping with grief?
+A permanent memorial is very important to coping with grief.